spurin/k9s-dd-extension/README.md

 ### Enable kubernetes and docker extensions
 In Docker Desktop,
 1. Go to Preferences -> Kubernetes -> Check
-   "Enable kubernetes".
+   "Enable Kubernetes".
 2. Go to Preferences -> Extensions -> Check
    "Enable Docker Extensions".

 ### Three ways to run extension

 #### Running unpublished extension

-This is done when the testers/release-engineers want to verify the functionality from unpublished version with docker image released.
-Users can fire below command to install the extension on their machines.
+Users can run the command below to install the extension on their machines.

 `docker extension install spurin/k9s-dd-extension:0.0.1`

 #### Running published extension
-The standard way to get the k9s extension for Docker Desktop is by using the Docker Marketplace.
-This will install the officially released version of the extension (should it be accepted upon the marketplace).
+The standard way to get extensions for Docker Desktop is by using the Docker Marketplace.
+This will install officially released versions of the extension.
+Should it be accepted upon the marketplace, the process is as follows -

 Go to Dashboard -> Add Extensions -> Click on Marketplace tab -> Search for k9s -> Click on Install